-We have entered into employment agreements, with Branislav Vajdic, the Company's Chief Executive Officer, Robert Eno, the Company's President and Kenneth Persen, the Company's Chief Technology Officer.
+We have entered into employment agreements, with Branislav Vajdic, the Company's President, Robert Eno, the Company's Chief Executive Officer, Kenneth Persen, the Company's Chief System Development Officer, and Timothy Cruickshank, the Company's Chief Financial Officer.

-Branislav Vajdic Employment Agreement
+Branislav Vaidic Employment Agreement

 On September 10, 2021 we entered into an employment agreement with Dr. Vajdic as its Chief Executive Officer and a member of the board of directors ("2021 Vajdic Agreement").
 Dr. Vajdic will receive an annual salary of \$325,000, commencing on September 15, 2021.
 During 2022 the Board of Directors approved an amendment to the 2021 Vajdic Agreement, whereby effective January 1, 2022 Dr. Vajdic's annual salary increased to \$428,000 and he was awarded 359,000 stock options.
 The stock option will vest as to 25% on the 1-year anniversary of the vesting commencement date, and the remainder will vest monthly thereafter on the same day of the month as the vesting commencement date until fully vested.
 During 2023, Dr. Vajdic was awarded a total of 1,194,000 options.
 These stock options vest as follows: sixty percent (60%) are milestone based vesting on FDA clearance for marketing of HeartBeam's synthesized 12L product and the remaining forty percent (40%) are time based vesting monthly over 48 months.
 Pursuant to the amended 2021 Vajdic Agreement, Dr. Vajdic will be eligible to receive an annual bonus up to 60% of his annual compensation, subject to adjustment on an annual basis, based on his performance and overall progress of the Company.
+Effective January 1, 2024 Dr. Vajdic's annual salary increased to \$449,000.